 Throughout adulthood, he suffered oral pain, despite using various dental medicines and tooth cleaners.
 At the time of his 1789 inauguration, he had only one natural tooth remaining.

-Ultimately, the President was fitted with dentures, going through many sets, one made by Paul Revere.
+Ultimately, various people made the President dentures.
+He went through many sets, one made by Paul Revere.
 However, they didn’t fit properly, especially evident in photographs.
 Whenever he smiled, the spring-fit teeth snapped and creaked.
 Self-consciousness also made him reluctant to speak publicly.

 President Lincoln visited a dentist only four times during his lifetime.
 In 1841, a terrible toothache brought him to the dentist for an extraction.
 However, he didn’t receive anesthesia, and part of his jawbone broke off in the process, leaving considerable residual pain.